chromatic-solfege/chromatic-solfege.github.io/readme.md

 | ![do di re ri mi fa fi sol si la li ti do][aug-small] | ![do ti te la le sol se fa mi me re ra do][dim-small] |

 ## An Introduction to Chromatic-Solfege
 I have written a paper [An Introduction to Chromatic-Solfege][aitcs].
 I described :
-- The difference between my version of Chromatic-Solfege and others.
+- The difference between my version of Chromatic-Solfege and general Chromatic-Solfege.
 - A number of practice patterns to build fluency with the extended note naming rule.
 - A videos of a computer generated singing which reads aloud the practice